kasimerbay/api_creator/README.md

-Here's a detailed `README.md` file for your project:

 # Curl Command Extractor

 This project extracts `curl` commands and their components from HTML documentation.
 It identifies and extracts URL variables, query parameters, data payloads, and titles from `curl` commands.